JG3233/Sudoku/README.md

 # Sudoku

->Usage: python3 sudoku.py [difficulty]
+>Usage: python3 main.py [difficulty]
 >
 >difficulties: e, m, h

-A quick sudoku solver that utilizes a backtracking algorithm.
+A sudoku game with a solver that utilizes a backtracking algorithm.
+Use main to play the game.
+The solver is in sudoku.py

 ## The Guts